vrknetha/mcp-server-firecrawl/README.md

 2. Go to Features > MCP Servers
 3. Click "+ Add New MCP Server"
 4. Enter the following:
-   - Name: "firecrawl-mcp" (or your preferred name)
+   - Name: "mcp-server-firecrawl" (or your preferred name)
    - Type: "command"
-   - Command: `env FIRECRAWL_API_KEY=your-api-key npx -y firecrawl-mcp`
+   - Command: `env FIRECRAWL_API_KEY=your-api-key npx -y mcp-server-firecrawl`

-> If you are using Windows and are running into issues, try `cmd /c "set FIRECRAWL_API_KEY=your-api-key && npx -y firecrawl-mcp"`
+> If you are using Windows and are running into issues, try `cmd /c "set FIRECRAWL_API_KEY=your-api-key && npx -y mcp-server-firecrawl"`

 Replace `your-api-key` with your FireCrawl API key.